FROM FORMULA 1 TO

 Designing the First Microprocessor-Controlled Programmable Engine Management System for Formula 1

-Initially, the focus was on internal combustion engines, and Zytek were soon tasked with designing the first digital, microprocessor-controlled, programmable engine management system for Formula 1.
+Initially, the focus was on the internal combustion engine, and Zytek were soon tasked with designing the first digital, microprocessor-controlled, programmable engine management system for Formula 1.
 Designated as EMS-1 and working with Hart Racing Engines, Toleman Motorsport, and Ayrton Senna, the most notable result was a second-place at 1984 Monaco Grand Prix, in the rain, the race famously being stopped early due to the weather with Senna catching Prost for the race lead.
 This system was also deployed with the first Tom Walkinshaw motorsport-developed Jaguar XJRs.

 EMS-2 (Motorsport) – Le Mans, Formula 1, British Touring Cars and F3000

 EMS-2 followed, leading to one of Zytek’s most famous race wins.
 In 1988, Jaguar entered the World Sports Prototype Championship, with the XJR-9 and managed to secure 6 victories including the 24 hours of Le Mans.
 This system was also used in other race series including Formula 1 (Williams Judd), British Touring Cars (Andy Rouse Sierra Cosworth) and the start of the F3000 activities.

 The later EMS-2 platform was exclusively a motorsport system, being used again in Formula 1 in 1993-1994, with customers including Hart Racing Engines, Yamaha and Sauber/Ilmor.
 All engines in this era were V10, giving some of the most iconic sounds of grand prix racing.

 Significantly, the EMS-2 also marked the start of road car activities with the Jaguar Sport V12 XJRS.